danhammer/web-mapping/lecture2/Lecture2.md

     - Style and structure the information box with relevant information.
     - Create a text box that titles the map and another with a description and a rating for the difficulty of this assignment (1 easiest -- 10 hardest).
     - Post this map.
 Ensure that it is publicly viewable.
+2. Where were the five closest earthquakes to USF in the past 30 days?
+Send a URL to return this information in JSON format.

 *Much of this lecture is graciously borrowed, stolen, or extended from the CartoDB map academy course.*